-Use the Change Type drop-down menu to specify how the variable will change: Increment, Decrement or Random.
+When the interface bit rate is 100 Gbps or less, use the Change Type dropdown menu to specify how the variable will change: Increment, Decrement or Random.

 Specify Start and End values for the variable, as well as the number of Steps.